 Tariff: INR 3,600 per night

-Ideal Duration of Stay
+Ideal Duration Of Stay

 Ideally, a 3D/2N stay is ample time to have a fulfilling experience in the bio reserve.
 The jeep safari will take half of your day.
-The rest of the evening can be utilised for leisure or being a part of the cultural shows and performance organised by the tourist lodges.
+The rest of the evening can be utilised for leisure or being a part of the cultural shows and performances organised by the tourist lodges.
 You will need a whole day if you want to go for river-rafting and nature walks.

 A destination in itself, Manas National Park offers a unique experience that you would find difficult to leave this place.
 A place where adventure is coupled with respite makes an ideal getaway for friends and families.
 Explore the exotic region of North East through a much-awaited trip to Assam soon.

 Q. How many tigers are there in Manas National Park?

 A. At present, there are about 30 tigers in Manas National Park.

 Q. Which river flows through Manas National Park?